 The holiday traditions of Atlantic City will go on as planned; events like the parade and annual Running of the Santas are favorites among both locals and visitors alike.
 The Running of the Santas is a costumed pub crawl which takes place at the Tropicana Casino Resort and features the Hooters calendar girls, plenty of buffalo wings and lots of fun.
 Thousands of santas participate and a portion of the proceeds go to charity.

 The Legends in Concert shows, one before Christmas and the other on New Year's Eve, are both going on according to schedule.
 Bally Casino presents these performances annually, which feature singers who impersonate Michael Jackson, Marilyn Monroe, Carrie Underwood, Barbara Streisand and Elvis Presley, to name a few.

 The installation of Artlantic, an open air exhibit of international artists' work, was opened a mere three weeks after Sandy hit.
 Situated along the Boardwalk in vacant lots that were undamaged by the storm, this $3 million dollar project is a tribute to Atlantic City's history and seaside culture.

 Joseph Kelly, the president of the Greater Atlantic City Chamber of Commerce, hopes that the city councils' ongoing efforts to diversify the draw of their downtown will help the local economy rebound after the revenue plummeting that Superstorm Sandy was responsible for.

 See what's new and fun in Atlantic City this holiday season.
-Auto Europe car rentals in New York City, Atlantic City and other eastern cities affected by Sandy are guaranteed at the lowest rates in the industry!
+Auto Europe offers luxury and economy car rentals in New York City, Atlantic City and other urban hubs on the east coast affected by Sandy.